bsml320/ImmuneApp/README.md

 pip install h5py==2.10.0
 ```
 ### Note: please unzip the "gibbscluster-2.0f.Linux.tar.gz" in any folder, and make sure the user has the read and execute permission on the gibbscluster program.
-### After unziping, the user gets the gibbscluster-2.0 file.
-Modify line 14 of the "gibbscluster" file in this directory -Set FULL PATH to the GibbsCluster 2.0 directory (mandatory)
-### Please modify the “GIBBSCLUSTER” parameter in line 555 of the file “ImmuneApp_immunopeptidomics_analysis.py” to the full path of gibbscluster execution file.
 ```
 cd ImmuneApp/
 tar -zxvf gibbscluster-2.0f.Linux.tar.gz
-Change line 14 of the "gibbscluster" file in the directory of gibbscluster-2.0 Change the “GIBBSCLUSTER” parameter in line 555 of the file “ImmuneApp_immunopeptidomics_analysis.py” to the full path of gibbscluster execution file
 ```
-### Note: .Set FULL PATH to the GibbsCluster 2.0 directory (mandatory)
+### After unziping, the user gets the gibbscluster-2.0 file.
+Modify line 14 of the "gibbscluster" file in this directory -Set FULL PATH to the GibbsCluster 2.0 directory (mandatory).
+Finally, please modify the “GIBBSCLUSTER” parameter in line 555 of the file “ImmuneApp_immunopeptidomics_analysis.py” to the full path of gibbscluster execution file.

 # Usage
 ### ImmuneApp provides three services: prediction of antigen presentation, scoring for neoepitope immunogenicity, and immunopeptidomics analysis, with enhanced precision.